-We surveyed 72 Health Mentors about the benefits of mentoring.
+We conducted focus groups with 25 Health Mentors about the benefits of mentoring.
 Results show mentors perceive they benefit from sharing their lived experience with future health professionals, leading to personal growth and new activities.

-Manuscript submitted:

-Kline C, Riganti P, Moller-Hansen A, Godolphin W, Towle A. The benefits of mentoring health professional students for patients.
-Medical Teacher [under review].
+It is a follow up study to research we published earlier this year:

+Publication: Kline, C., Riganti, P., Moller-Hansen, A., Godolphin, W., & Towle, A. (2022).
+Patients benefit from mentoring students in an interprofessional health mentors program: A contextual-developmental analysis.
+Medical Teacher, 1-7.